reapp/new-site/source/docs-builds.md

 will be built to `./build/ios`.

-This separation means you can run multiple builds at the same time and they wont affect each other.
+This separation means you can run multiple builds at the same time and they won't affect each other.

 Builds also handle assets for you in a well-defined way.
-Lets look at an example assets folder:
+Lets look at a sample assets folder:

 ```
 /assets